Boots (company): Expansion in the 1980s and beyond

-2000 to present

 In late 2004, Boots sold its laser eye surgery business to Optical Express.

+Alliance Boots

 In October 2005, a merger with Alliance UniChem was announced by the then chairman, Sir Nigel Rudd.
 The CEO Richard Baker left, and the new group became Alliance Boots plc.
 The merger became effective on 31 July 2006.

 Alliance Boots was purchased by Kohlberg Kravis Roberts and Stefano Pessina, the deputy chairman of the company, in April 2007 for £11.1 billion, taking the company private and beating a rival bid from Guy Hands's Terra Firma Capital Partners.
 This was the first ever instance of a FTSE 100 company having been bought by a private equity firm.
 In June 2008, the group headquarters were moved to Zug, Switzerland.
 According to John Ralfe, Boots' former head of corporate finance, "the UK has lost about £100m a year in tax as result".

 'Boots the Chemists Limited' was re-registered under the name 'Boots UK Limited' on 1 October 2007.
 Management of all staff was moved to Boots Management Services Limited on 1 July 2010.